Liquid forces California Senate to relocate for last session

 SACRAMENTO, Calif.
-(AP) — A woman tossed a red liquid from the public gallery of the California Senate on Friday, splashing onto lawmakers and forcing them to finish their work in a committee room on the final day of the legislative session.
+(AP) — California police have arrested a woman who threw a feminine hygiene device containing “what appeared to be blood” onto the floor of the state Senate, splashing onto lawmakers and forcing them to finish their work in a committee room on the final day of the legislative session.

-Senators had just finished taking a vote when a woman tossed the substance onto the floor of the Senate, saying: “That’s for the dead babies.”
+Senators had just finished taking a vote about 5:14 p.m.
+Friday when a woman tossed the substance onto the floor of the Senate from the public gallery, saying: “That’s for the dead babies.”

+A news release from the California Highway Patrol said authorities had arrested the woman, who was not identified, on charges including assault, vandalism and disrupting “the orderly conduct of official business” at the state Capitol.

+Police say the woman walked out of the gallery and did not resist when she was arrested.
+The news release did not give a motive, referring to the woman as a “demonstrator.”
+But the action came as hundreds of people protested at the Capitol against a recently signed state law seeking to crack down on fraudulent medical exemptions for vaccinations.

 “A crime was committed today, but the Senate will not be deterred from completing the Senate’s business,” Senate President Pro Tempore Toni Atkins told lawmakers as the Senate reconvened.

-A news release from Atkins’ office condemned the behavior as “unacceptable” and said it “has been dealt with by Capitol law enforcement.”

-Representatives from the California Highway Patrol have not commented.
-But Senate Republican Leader Shannon Grove indicated police have arrested the woman.
+Many Republicans had opposed the vaccine bill.
+But on Friday, Senate Republican Leader Shannon Grove condemned the act and apologized to her colleagues for the disruption.

-“The person that is in question should be prosecuted to the fullest extent of the law and I support the CHP officers that have her in custody right now,” Grove said.
+“The person that is in question should be prosecuted to the fullest extent of the law,” Grove said.

-It’s unclear who the woman was or what she was protesting.
-But hundreds of people had packed the state Capitol for weeks protesting a bill that seeks to crack down on fraudulent medical exemptions for vaccinations.
-Several sought to link the woman to the protesters, including Sen. Richard Pan, who last month was shoved in the back by a protester as he was walking near the Capitol.

 Democratic Sen. Steve Glazer said the liquid landed on his head.
 He also said five other senators were struck by the liquid.